 The native pulse density is the number of pulses emitted by the LiDAR system.
-The pulse density resolution specification for the NASA ROSES Sonoma County study area is a minimum mean of 8 pulses per square meter (ppsm); WSI achieved 12.45 ppsm.
+The pulse density resolution specification for the NASA ROSES Sonoma County study area is a minimum mean of 8 pulses per square meter (ppsm); WSI achieved 11.04 points per square meter.
 Some types of surfaces (e.g., dense vegetation, water) may return fewer pulses than the laser originally emitted.
 Therefore, the delivered density can be less than the native density and vary according to terrain, land cover, and water bodies.